-The Group is dedicated to delivering high-quality services.
-We are ISO 9001:2015 certified for our cleaning services regarding pest control and waste management services.
-To sustain quality, the Group has invested in a variety of areas, including human resources, information management, infrastructure and equipment.
-Management support and active involvement in daily business activities also contribute to maintaining and improving the quality of service.
+The Group has implemented relevant policies related to product responsibility, and dedicated to delivering high-quality services.
+Our quality management system of cleaning services including pest control and waste management services have been certified with ISO 9001:2015 standard for quality management system.
+To maintain a high service quality, the Group has invested in a variety of areas, including human resources, information management, infrastructure and equipment.
+The Management's support and active involvement in daily business activities also contribute to maintaining and improving the quality of service.